johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Getting the paymentIntent - finishing up our handler
 - Refactor our internal card package to avoid name conflicts
 ### Updating the front end JavaScript to call our paymentIntent handler
+### Getting the payment intent, and completing the transaction
+- List of Stripe Test Cards: [Stripe Testing](https://docs.stripe.com/testing)
+  - Look for suitable test cards, i.e. in the `Declined payments` section